drrako/dockerized-rtorrent/README.md

 WantedBy=multi-user.target
 ```

-Not that PUID user should have r/w access to `/media/library` folder.
+PUID user should have r/w access to `/media/library` folder.

 ## Notes